Gender neutrality in languages with gendered third-person pronouns: Speaker variation

 A recent study by Kirby Conrod found these speaker groups to be correlated with age and gender identity.
 Relative to age, participants of all ages accepted the usage in (14), whereas younger participants rated usage of referential they in (15) and (16) higher than did their older counterparts.
 Relative to gender identity, non-binary and transgender participants rated referential they higher than did cisgender participants.
 Elsewhere, cisgender speakers with at least one trans or non-binary family member have also been found to rate all three cases as acceptable.
 Another study found a correlation between resistance to the second and third uses and prescriptivist attitudes about language.

 Work by Keir Moulton and colleagues, published in 2020, has also found that the presence of a linguistic antecedent — which is the case for examples (14), (15), and (16) — significantly improves the acceptability judgments of singular they.
 In sentences with a linguistic antecedent, such as (17a), the use of singular they is judged to be equally acceptable whether or not the hearer knows the (binary) gender of the referent.
 In sentences where singular they is purely deictic and has no linguistic antecedent, such as (17b), the use of singular they is judged to be less acceptable than the use of a singular gendered pronoun (such as he or she) when the hearer knows the referent's (binary) gender.
 The authors suggest that the use of a gender-neutral antecedent (e.g. server or reporter) may signal the irrelevance of gender in the discourse context, making singular they more acceptable.
-Additionally, having a linguististic antecedent clarified that the speaker was referring to a singular antecedent, rather than a plural one.
+Additionally, having a linguistic antecedent clarified that the speaker was referring to a singular antecedent, rather than a plural one.
 In the deictic case, without a linguistic antecedent, these signals were not overt, and the speakers' judgment depended more on their experience with the pronoun itself.